 - Beware the Nice Ones: Downplayed, but Marcie suitably shames Peppermint Patty when the latter berates Charlie Brown for his last-minute Thanksgiving dinner.
 She turns the tide of Patty's opinion and then goes to comfort "Chuck" at Patty's request.

 - Brick Joke:

 - During the end credits, Snoopy enjoys a real Thanksgiving dinner with Woodstock, including a whole turkey and pumpkin pie.
-One wonders where Snoopy was hiding it while the others were having popcorn, toast and jellybeans.
+One wonders where Snoopy was hiding it while the others were having popcorn, toast, pretzel sticks, and jelly beans.

-- Cannot Spit It Out: When Peppermint Patty calls and invites herself, Marcy and Franklin over, Charlie Brown stammers because he can't explain that his family has already made plans, mainly because Patty keeps interrupting him.
+- Cannot Spit It Out: When Peppermint Patty calls and invites herself, Marcie, and Franklin over, Charlie Brown is reduced to stammering, unable to explain that his family has already made plans, mainly because Patty keeps interrupting him.

 - Carnivore Confusion: The ending scene features Woodstock joining Snoopy in eating turkey.
-On a DVD release, Bill Melendez admitted that even he thought the scene was rather morbid.
-(Then again, birds eat other species of bird in nature, so Woodstock, a canary, isn't a cannibal for eating a turkey.)
+On a DVD commentary, Bill Meléndez admitted that even he thought the scene was rather morbid.
+(On the other hand, birds really do eat other species of bird in nature, so Woodstock, a canary, isn't a cannibal for eating a turkey.)

 - Cartoon Throbbing: When Snoopy tries to unfold a lawn chair, the chair snaps and closes on his paw, causing it to turn red and throb.

 - The Chew Toy: Snoopy goes through quite a bit of physical punishment in this one: getting thrown into the basketball hoop over the garage, getting squashed by the garage door opener, and dealing with an angry chair that comes to life and attacks him.
 And that's just the first half.
 He Earns His Happy Ending during the end credits.